Dreamshala

 Bloggers are earning are fortune with affiliate marketing and running advertisements on their pages.

-Like we said, blogging needs patience; you can only expect a substantial income after a few months.
+As we said, blogging needs patience; you can only expect a substantial income after a few months.

-It takes some time for a new blog to adapt to search engines, SEO, gain an audience, and hold their interest.
+It takes some time for a new blog to adapt to search engines, and SEO, gain an audience, and hold their interest.

 So, be patient when you start blogging.
 Getting paid to write poetry from blogging will take time.
 You may also have to learn a little about online marketing techniques first.